1420 Fifth Avenue Suite 3700, Seattle, WA USA 98101

 Prior to joining the firm, Mr. Neeleman was a shareholder in a large Seattle law firm.

 Mr. Neeleman was recognized by The Best Lawyers in America® in 2021 for Commercial Litigation and again in 2023 for Professional Malpractice Law – Defendants and Commercial Litigaion.
 He was recognized as a “Top Lawyer” for Business/Commercial in 2010 by Seattle Metropolitan Magazine.
-He is AV Preeminent® rated by Martindale-Hubbell.*
+Mr. Neeleman is AV Preeminent® rated by Martindale-Hubbell.*

 Georgetown University Law Center J.D.
 (1986)